Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: Experiments

+All experiments are conducted with a fixed momentum coefficient $\MomentumCoeff=0.9$.
+We use the Rectified Linear Unit (ReLU) as the activation function and Cross-Entropy as the loss function.
+In each iteration, clients randomly sample a minibatch from their local training dataset using subsampling without replacement and perform local training on the minibatch.

-To simulate non-IID data, we randomly divide the users into $10$ groups.
-A training sample with label $j$ is assigned to group $j$ with probability $a>0$, and to each of the remaining groups with probability $\frac{1-a}{9}$.
-Within each group, data is uniformly distributed among the users.
+To simulate non-IID data, for Fashion MNIST and CIFAR-10, we randomly divide the clients into $10$ groups.
+A training sample with label $j$ is assigned to group $j$ w.p. $a>0$, and to each of the remaining groups w.p. $\frac{1-a}{9}$.
+Within each group, data is uniformly distributed among the clients.
 In our experiments, we set $a=0.5$ to reflect a heterogeneous setting.
-In each iteration, users randomly sample a minibatch from their local training dataset using subsampling without replacement and perform local training on the minibatch for $\TotalLocalIter=1$ iteration.
+FEMNIST is inherently heterogeneous.
+FEMNIST consists of 3500 clients with a varying number of samples per client, with a mean $226.83$.
+We filter the clients having at least $380$ samples, and randomly sample $\Totalclient=50$ clients from them.